-The gene responsible for albinism is different from the W gene.
+The gene responsible for albinism is different to dominant white WD.
 Albino cats are generally not deaf.
 There are five known albinism alleles in cats; full colour (C), Burmese (Cb), Siamese (Cs), blue-eyed (part) albino (c/a) and pink-eyed albino (c/c).
 Whenever you see a letter in capital form, it is a dominant gene; lower case is recessive.

-Albinism occurs when the coat contains a reduced number of pigment cells (melanocytes), whereas non-albino white cats have the “normal” number of melanocytes, but they have been masked by the W gene.
-The part albino (c/a) will have pale blue eyes, the full albino (c/c) will have pink eyes.
+Albinism occurs because the coat contains no pigment cells (melanocytes), whereas non-albino white cats have the “normal” number of melanocytes, but they have been masked by the W gene.

 - American Curl